S1nScripts/docs.s1nscripts.com/docs/marketplace/config.md

 ## Adding images to the marketplace

-### Adding new images for the items

-You need to add an image (.png) in the `s1n_marketplace/html/assets` folder with the **exact same name** as the item name in your database or framework config file.

-### Adding new images for the vehicles
+### Adding new images for the items and vehicles

-You need to add an image (.png) in the `s1n_marketplace/html/assets` folder with the **exact same name** as the vehicle model in your database.
+By default the script will try to detect your inventory script.
+If it's detected, it will use the images from your inventory script.
+If it's not detected or which to use another nui path, go to `s1n_lib/configuration/shared/inventory.config.lua` and look for `imagePath`.
+There are some comments in the file to help you.

-## Config file
+## Config files

-There is also a config file in `s1n_marketplace/server/config.lua` that you can modify to your liking.
+There is also a config file in `s1n_marketplace/configuration/server/webhook.config.lua` that you can modify to your liking.

 For both ESX and QBCore:
 ```lua